top of page

 CL-55

-he USS Cleveland name has been carried by multiple U.S. Navy ships, most notably the USS Cleveland (CL-55), a Cleveland-class light cruiser that served during World War II, and the USS Cleveland (LPD-7), an Austin-class amphibious transport dock that served from 1967 to 2011.
+The USS Cleveland name has been carried by multiple U.S. Navy ships, most notably the USS Cleveland (CL-55), a Cleveland-class light cruiser that served during World War II, and the USS Cleveland (LPD-7), an Austin-class amphibious transport dock that served from 1967 to 2011.
 The WWII-era USS Cleveland played a key role in Pacific operations, providing gunfire support and engaging enemy forces.
 The later USS Cleveland (LPD-7) was heavily involved in amphibious operations, humanitarian missions, and military deployments around the world.
-Like many Navy vessels of their time, both versions of the USS Cleveland contained asbestos in critical areas such as engine rooms, insulation, and piping.
-Veterans who served aboard may have been exposed to asbestos, increasing the risk of mesothelioma and other health conditions.

 USS Cone